+Rejecting a job applicant can be very difficult to do.
+My story illustrates how to reject a job applicant.
 Many years ago, when I worked as a manager at a major corporation, I received a call from a headhunter about a magnificent job opening.
 It sounded like the perfect job for me.
 So, I went and was interviewed by the vice-president I would report to, if hired.
 He told me I was one of two finalists for the position.
+I was excited.

 A Nightmare That Really Happened

 The next day, I called the vice-president who interviewed me.
 I asked if we could meet to discuss why he did not offer me the job.
 He agreed.
 When we met, he told me the only reason he did not hire me was because of one thing I said in the interview that he did not like.
 He told me what it was.
 I felt horrified.
 The vice-president grossly misinterpreted what I meant!
 So, I did not get offered the job because he misinterpreted one comment I made!
 I told him how he misinterpreted that one remark.
-It was useless.
-We argued for two hours.
+It was useless and we argued.
 It was quite unpleasant.
 I am sure that was the last time that executive told any applicant why he or she did not receive a job offer